 (Here state the issue or issues that are the basis of the dissenting opinion in the Court of Appeals.
 Do not state additional issues.
 Any additional issues desired to be raised in the Supreme Court when the appeal of right is based solely on a dissenting opinion must be presented by a petition for discretionary review as to the additional issues.)

-Respectfully submitted the his the day of, 2
+Respectfully submitted this th e day of, 2

 s/

-Attorney for (Plaintiff)(Defendant)-Appellant
+Atto orney for (Plaintiff)(Defendant)-Appellant

-(Address, Telephone Number, State Bar Number
+(Add dress, Telephone Number, State Bar Number

-and E-mail Addrage)
+and E-mail Address)

 PETITION FOR DISCRETIONARY REVIEW UNDER N.C.G.S. § 7A-31